Discover what you are naturally good at

 For example, someone low in Agreeableness may not naturally be empathetic.
 By understanding this, you may be more forgiving and don’t take it personally if they don’t show you the empathetic response you were expecting.

-Big Five Character Traits FAQs
+Big 5 Character Traits FAQ

 Does the Big Five model explain personality?